pantheon-systems/documentation/source/content/guides/mariadb-mysql/04-myisam-to-innodb.md

 ---
 title: MariaDB and MySQL on Pantheon
-subtitle: Converting MySQL Tables From MyISAM to InnoDB
+subtitle: Convert MySQL Tables from MyISAM to InnoDB
 description: Improve the reliability and performance of your MySQL database by moving to InnoDB.
 categories: [develop]
 tags: [database, cli]